-The Company's potential dilutive securities, which include stock options, unvested restricted common stock and shares issuable under the 2015 Employee Stock Purchase Plan, have been excluded from the computation of diluted net loss per share for the three months ended June 30, 2024, and the six months ended June 30, 2024 and 2023 as the effect would be to reduce the net loss per share and therefore be anti-dilutive.
-Therefore, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same for those periods.
-Additionally, for the three and six months ended June 30, 2024 and 2023, the warrants to purchase common stock were excluded because the exercise price of the Tranche A Warrants is greater than the average fair value of the Company's common shares, and the necessary conditions for exercise of the Tranche B and Tranche C Warrants had not been met.
+The Company's potential dilutive securities, which include stock options, unvested restricted common stock and shares issuable under the 2015 Employee Stock Purchase Plan, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share and therefore be anti-dilutive.
+Additionally, for the three and nine months ended September 30, 2024 and 2023, the warrants to purchase common stock were excluded because the exercise price of the Tranche A Warrants was greater than the average fair value of the Company's common shares, and the necessary conditions for exercise of the Tranche B and Tranche C Warrants had not been met.